templeblock/glFast/README.md

 The contract:

- * SDL2 and desktop OpenGL only.
-Doesn't support OpenGL ES or WebGL.
+ * SDL2, desktop OpenGL and Linux only.
+Doesn't support Windows, OS X, OpenGL ES or WebGL.
  * GPU memory is immutable.
 Once allocated you can't resize it, but you still can change its content.
  * No multithreaded or asynchronous CPU<->GPU interactions.
 No barriers and sync points except for glFinish call.
  * CPU sends data to GPU.
 GPU can't send data back to CPU, with an exception of reading textures from GPU to CPU.